 Baby T would call me up from Uptown on the landline phone.
 He'd want to challenge me to a scratch battle.
 He had this little telephone button coupler he bought from Radio Shack.
 He'd drop his phone receiver into it, lock it in, and say, "Jup, listen to this."
 Then he'd execute a flawless transformer scratch right through the copper telephone line to show me how it was done.
 Then I'd grab my mixer, drop my needle, and cut right back through the receiver.
 We were challenging each other and refining the science of the scratch over landline phones before the world ever conceived of a digital network.

 That same community link-up took me down to the Seventh Ward.
-I'd finish my classes at McMain High School, catch the Galvez bus line, and hop off right by Mannie Fresh's house.
-I'd walk over to see my Aunt Lou at twenty twenty-six North Prieur Street — a house built by hand by my Uncle Herman, who used to run a historic ballroom around the corner before we were even born.
+I'd finish my classes at McMain High School, catch the Galvez bus line, and hop off right by Mannie Fresh's childhood home.
+I'd walk over to see my the family matriarch at the family home in the 7th Ward — a house built by hand by my the family patriarch, who used to run a historic ballroom around the corner before we were even born.
 That house was holy ground; back during segregation, legends like Cab Calloway stayed under that exact roof because downtown hotels wouldn't take Black excellence.
-I'd go check on Aunt Lou, grab a box of fried chicken for us, and then run over to Mannie's room to swap equipment and talk shop.
+I'd go check on the family matriarch, grab a box of fried chicken for us, and then run over to Mannie's room to swap equipment and talk shop.

-And let me tell you about Mannie's room.
+And let me tell you about Mannie's Scatter Sites Studio.
 The history books always picture a glamorous studio with big leather couches.
 That's a lie.

-Mannie's room was crammed with bunk beds and crates of vinyl records stacked straight to the ceiling.
-Right there in the middle of the room, tucked next to the beds, was his E-mu SP-12 drum machine.
+Mannie's room was crammed with crates of vinyl records stacked straight to the ceiling.
+Right there in the middle of the room was his E-mu SP-12 drum machine.
 I'd sit on the edge of that room and watch him program that machine until he became, without question, the greatest drum machine programmer on the face of the earth.
-Right there in that tight space, by those bunk beds, I remember watching a young Baby and Slim come around, sitting there, watching the music move, and growing into the empire they would eventually build.
+Right there in that tight space, I remember watching a young Baby and Slim come around, sitting there, watching the music move, and growing into the empire they would eventually build.

 The music didn't come from a corporate boardroom.
-It came from the Galvez bus line, from Uncle Herman's ancestral foundation, from Mannie's bunk beds, and from eighteen-inch subwoofers shaking the brick walls at fifteen-oh-eight Lizardi Street.
+It came from the Galvez bus line, from the family patriarch's ancestral foundation, from Mannie's Scatter Sites Studio, and from eighteen-inch subwoofers shaking the brick walls at the family home in the Ninth Ward.
 We were young, we were disciplined, and we were building the future with our own hands.